 Skip to main content

-See our best practices and guidelines for NC State communications and marketing professionals using artificial intelligence tools.
+See our best practices and guidelines for using artificial intelligence tools to communicate on behalf of NC State.

-Professional marketers and communicators are increasingly using artificial intelligence (AI) to help them do their jobs.
-As society adapts to the changes caused by AI, UComm is providing AI usage guidance for individuals with communications and marketing responsibilities at NC State.
+Some marketers and communicators are using artificial intelligence (AI) to help them do their jobs.
+As society adapts to the changes caused by AI, UComm is providing AI usage guidance that applies to anyone creating communications or marketing materials on behalf of NC State.

 Follow these overarching guidelines to ensure AI is a help rather than a hindrance:

-2. Remember that AI can’t think.
-It simply looks for statistical probabilities of what content usually appears in relation to other content.
-Unlike spreadsheets and other computer programs that will always produce a correct answer, generative AI tools deal in probabilities, not certainties.
+3. Remember that AI can’t think.
+It relies on statistical probabilities of what kind of content usually appears in relation to other content.
+Unlike spreadsheets and other computer programs that will always produce a deterministic answer, generative AI tools deal in probabilities, not certainties.

 Overview